 Possession, use or distribution of alcohol and/or drugs at ASPIRA Academy is absolutely forbidden.
-Students may not use, possess or be under the influence of alcohol and/or drugs during school time, on the school property, on a school bus, or at activities sponsored by the school.
+Students may not use, possess or be under the influence of alcohol and/or drugs during school time, on the school property, on a school bus and/or bus stop, or at activities sponsored by the school.
 The student will be suspended immediately.
 The student will be required to appear before the Review Board.
 Recommendation for expulsion may be considered.